FOREX-Euro inches higher; much rides on EU events

 By Masayuki Kitano

-SINGAPORE, Dec 7 The euro clawed higher on Wednesday and stayed above a one-week low hit the previous day, with markets cautiously optimistic that European leaders will take decisive action to contain the region's debt crisis at a summit later this week.
+SINGAPORE, Dec 7 The euro inched higher on Wednesday with markets cautiously optimistic that European leaders would take decisive action to contain the region's debt crisis at a summit later this week.

 Still, the limited scope of the euro's bounce suggests that market players remain cautious about its outlook, said Mitul Kotecha, head of global foreign exchange strategy for Credit Agricole in Hong Kong.